Rules Mate

 When due

-Super contributions within 7 calendar days of each payday from 1 July 2026.
+Super contributions within 7 business days of each payday from 1 July 2026.

 Evidence required